jodastephen/property-alliance/src/site/markdown/current_uses.md

 [MapStruct](http://mapstruct.org)

-* General purpose bean mapper, operating by annotation processor.
+* General purpose mapper, operating by annotation processor.
 * Uses getter/setter pattern and no-args constructors.
 * Can use getters for collections as effective setters.
 * Can use adders for collections as effective setters.